We're celebrating 10 Days of Membership! Today's Gift: Receive $20 to Amazon.com with a professional membership with promo 10DAYSAM

 The growth of health savings accounts is a result of the rising trend of offering a high-deductible health plan.
 As deductibles have gone up, HSAs have become a way to improve the situation for employees.

 When employees receive health plan information during this fall’s open enrollment period, many will find that they will be responsible for a larger share of their out-of-pocket costs for 2017, as the trend toward higher deductibles continues.
-This year, for the first time, more than half of all workers—51 percent—had a deductible of more than $1,000 for a health plan covering a single person, compared with 46 percent last year,
+In 2016, for the first time, more than half of all workers—51 percent—had a deductible of more than $1,000 for a health plan covering a single person, compared with 46 percent last year,

 according to a recent annual poll of 1,933 employers conducted by two nonprofit health research organizations: the Kaiser Family Foundation and the Health Research & Educational Trust.